-Alaska House subcommittee approves bill to restore ferries
+Alaska House subcommittee advances plan to restore ferries

 JUNEAU, Alaska (AP) — Alaska state House lawmakers took a first step to bolster funding to the Alaska Marine Highway System in an attempt to restore ferry service to stranded communities.

-Members of a House Transportation subcommittee approved an additional $11.3 million appropriation last week, CoastAlaska reported Sunday.
+Members of a House Transportation subcommitteeadvanced a proposal foran additional $11.3 million appropriation last week, CoastAlaska reported Sunday.

-The budget authorization totaled $18.7 million in spending authority with projected revenues from ticket sales.
+Theproposedbudget authorization totaled $18.7 million in spending authority with projected revenues from ticket sales.

 The budget amendment will need approval by both the state House and Senate and the signature of Republican Gov. Mike Dunleavy.